-In December 2017, Toronto City Council adopted a policy framework, called "For Public Benefit" to guide how the City works with community-based not-for-profit organizations.
+In December 2017, Toronto City Council adopted a policy framework, called "For Public Benefit" to guide how the City works with community-based nonprofit organizations.

 Co-created with a community advisory table, the policy is based on current good practices and looks ahead to an even better relationship in the future.
 It will create ongoing opportunities to learn from “what works” and to share best practices across City government and across the nonprofit sector.